Thursday, 25 May 2017

 For an in depth study of this pair of statuettes see this post and the series of posts after

-Sometime serendipity means that further information sometimes appears after I thought I that had completed my researches and I then have to update.
+Sometime serendipity means that further information sometimes appears after I thought that I that had completed my researches and I then have to update.

 I am posting this photograph of the sculptor Sir Joseph Edgar Boehm (1834 - 90) in his studio showing his bust of Ruskin and also displaying a pair of plaster statuettes of Rubens and van Dyck from the originals by Michael Rysbrack on top of a cupboard.
 I discovered this photograph whilst searching for the identity of the sitter and sculptor of a very good plaster bust of a bearded man wrapped in a cape currently in a private collection.